Smart Family Foundation Of New York

 • Science and educational media (including Science Friday Initiative)

-• Social service nonprofits and community organizations
+• Social service nonprofits and community organisations

 What They Don't Fund